2025–26 Newcastle United F.C. season: EFL Cup

 As a Premier League club involved in European competition, Newcastle entered the EFL Cup in the third round, and were drawn at home to Bradford City.
 They were then drawn at home to Tottenham Hotspur in the fourth round, and at home to Fulham in the quarter-finals.
+A two-legged tie against Manchester City was drawn for the semi-finals, with the first leg at home and second leg away.